 In January 2016 the results from a study, conducted in Vermont, were published.
 This study was looking for a relationship between how mindful a parent was and the effects on the children.

 The study was comprised of 615 participants.
 The participants were all parents whose children’s aged ranged from 3-17.

 The study found that although some parents had traits of being mindful individuals, that did not necessarily mean better outcomes for their children.
-However, the parents who practiced mindful parenting did see better outcomes.
-The study found that mindful parenting led to more positive behaviors in children across all ages.
+However, parents who practiced mindful parenting did see better outcomes.
+The study found that mindful parenting led to more positive behaviors in children of all ages.

 What is Mindful Parenting?

 Mindful parenting differs from being a mindful person.
 Being a mindful parent means you are present in the moment, aware of your own feelings, and an active listener.